purelb/purelb/content/how_it_works/bundledbird/_index.md

 ---
-title: "Using the bundled Bird Router"
+title: "Adding a Bird Router"
 description: "Describe Operation"
 weight: 45
 hide: toc, nextpage
 ---

-PureLB includes an optional packaged BIRD Router POD.
+  A packaged BIRD Daemonset is located in the [PureLB Gitlab Repo](https://gitlab.com/purelb/bird_router).
 Instead of implementing routing protocols directly into the load balancer software, PureLB uses proven linux routing software.
 This increases the functionality and reliability of PureLB, as well as simplifying the k8s network implementation.
 Bird was selected because of its configuration model.
 Bird is configured from a single file, and when dynamically loaded will update the current configuration with restarting the routing processes and impacting reachability.

 {{<mermaid align="center">}}